 The closest big mountain experience to New York City is Hunter Mountain in the gorgeous Catskill Mountain range.
 In addition to being just a two-and-a-half hour drive from the city, it’s just one hour from both Albany and Stewart airports, two from LaGuardia, and two and a half from both JFK and Newark.

-The resort is on three separate mountains in the town of Hunter.
-Hunter Mountain itself is the second highest peak in the Catskills and the highest in Greene County.
+Hunter Mountain is the second highest peak in the Catskills and the highest in Greene County.
 Base elevation is 1,600 feet and peak elevation is 3,200 feet.

-Though it’s a smaller resort with just 58 trails and nine lifts, Hunter Mountain maintains bragging rights with some of its off-slope activities.
-It is home to the largest snowtubing park in the state and the highest and longest zipline canopy tour in the country (open year-round).
+Hunter Mountain also maintains bragging rights with some of its off-slope activities.
+It is home to the largest snowtubing park in the state and the highest and longest zipline canopy tour in the country.

-- Intermediate: In the middle of Hunter One sit four blue square trails: Lower Highlands, Central Park, West Side Glide, and the curvy Rip Van Winkle.
-Others include Lower 42nd Street, Upper 42nd Street, 7th Avenue, Broadway, White Cloud, and the long Belt Parkway.
+- Intermediate: In the middle of Hunter East sit four blue square trails: Lower Highlands, Central Park, West Side Glide, and the curvy Rip Van Winkle.
+Others include Way Out, Rip's Return (both located on Hunter North), Lower 42nd Street, Upper 42nd Street, 7th Avenue, Broadway, White Cloud, and the long Belt Parkway.

-- Beginner: Green circle trails on Hunter One include Briar Patch, Boston Road, and Fordham Road.
+- Beginner: Green circle trails on Hunter East include Briar Patch, Boston Road, and Fordham Road.
 Elsewhere, find Fifth Avenue, The Battery, B Flat, Off-Broadway, and KMC Drive.
+Note: Hunter North has one new beginner route called Rusk Road, but in order to reach it, you have to take one of the intermediate trails from the lift.
 In the “Slow Zones”, beginner trails include Learning Zone, Bucky’s Run, Gramercy Park, Madison Square, Central Park North, Gateway, and Mossy Brook.

 Discounts are provided for U.S. Military personnel, nearby students, multi-day passes, afternoon-only skiing, and passes purchased online in advance.
-On Sundays, sleep in and purchase $35 lift tickets after 12 p.m.
-Other deals and season passes are also available.
+On Sundays, sleep in and purchase $39 lift tickets after 12 p.m.

 Food and Drink